w3c/secure-payment-confirmation/scope.md

 Status: This is a draft document without consensus.

-Secure Payment Confirmation is a Web API to support streamlined authentication during a payment transaction.
+Secure Payment Confirmation (SPC) is a Web API to support streamlined authentication during a payment transaction.
 It is designed to scale authentication across merchants, to be used within a wide range of authentication protocols, and to produce cryptographic evidence that the user has confirmed transaction details.

-Though this document we seek to build consensus around the scope, requirements, and priorities of Secure Payment Confirmation (SPC).
+Though this document we seek to build consensus around the scope of SPC.

 We have been discussing three steps in a payment flow where browser capabilities could help streamline the user experience: